 The demand is real.
 The money is real.
 And every robot that gets hyped on LinkedIn still can't fix a blocked drain in a 1970s fibro house in Seven Hills.
 Here's the honest, unvarnished case — with numbers.

 Australia needs 83,000 more tradies right now, according to the Housing Industry Association.
-The fill rate for trade roles has dropped to 54.3% in 2026 — meaning nearly half of all advertised trade jobs go unfilled.
-Sole trader plumbers and electricians in Western Sydney routinely clear $140,000–$150,000+ per year.
-With $60 billion in active construction projects within 50km of Penrith and an AI boom that genuinely cannot touch physical skilled work, 2026 is the strongest tradie labour market in a generation.
+The fill rate for Skill Level 3 trade roles sits at 54.3% — the lowest of any skill category in the country.
+Sole trader plumbers and electricians in Western Sydney routinely clear $140,000 to $150,000+ per year.
+With $21.6 billion in private Aerotropolis projects and a new airport opening in October 2026 within 50km of Penrith, 2026 is the strongest tradie labour market in a generation — and the boom isn't a forecast, it's already happening.

 Let's be direct.
 Being a tradie in 2026 puts you in one of the most advantageous positions in the Australian labour market.
 Not in a "feel-good careers advice" way.
 In a cold, hard, economic supply-and-demand way.
 There are not enough of you.
 There is more work than anyone can handle.
 And the thing currently eating everyone else's job — artificial intelligence — genuinely cannot do what you do.

 This isn't written for people who already know this.
 It's written for the 18-year-old in Penrith who's been told university is the smarter path.
 For the 28-year-old in a job they hate, wondering if it's too late to make the switch.
 For the parent who's quietly steering their kid away from the trades because of some outdated idea that it's a fallback option.
 It's not a fallback.
-In 2026 in Western Sydney, it's the play.
+In 2026 in Western Sydney, with the Aerotropolis activating on your doorstep, it's the play.

 The Shortage Is Real — and It's Not Getting Better